k3s-io/docs/docs/introduction.md

 * Lightweight storage backend based on sqlite3 as the default storage mechanism. etcd3, MySQL, Postgres are also available.
 * Wrapped in simple launcher that handles a lot of the complexity of TLS and options.
 * Secure by default with reasonable defaults for lightweight environments.
-* Simple but powerful "batteries-included" features have been added, such as: a local storage provider, a service load balancer, a Helm controller, and the Traefik ingress controller.
+* Simple but powerful "batteries-included" features have been added, such as:
+    * local storage provider
+    * service load balancer
+    * Helm controller
+    * Traefik ingress controller.
 * Operation of all Kubernetes control plane components is encapsulated in a single binary and process.
 This allows K3s to automate and manage complex cluster operations like distributing certificates.
 * External dependencies have been minimized (just a modern kernel and cgroup mounts needed).
 K3s packages the required dependencies, including:
     * containerd